eercanayar/aws-cloud-demo-torizon/README.md

 ## Install the credentials in the device ##

 **on your PC**, use `setup_device.sh` script.
-This will install greengrass on Maivin's filesystem, with its credentials and certificates.
+This will install AWS IoT Greengrass on Maivin's filesystem, with its credentials and certificates.

 ```
 $ ./setup_device.sh
 ```

-After this, **on your PC terminal**, use `greengrass.sh` to start execution of greengrass on maivin:
+After this, **on your PC terminal**, use `greengrass.sh` to start execution of AWS IoT Greengrass on maivin:

 ```